kirluc11/git-v-subversion/README.md

 ## Why Version Control?
 You need a VCS so you can go back to a previous working version of your project in case you mess up.
 This is the single most important feature of any VCS.
-For your private files, anyone of you has probably already done something like this:
+For your private files, everyone of you has most likely already done something like this:

 ![designers files](http://i.imgur.com/VbWttOp.jpg)